-Developing pupils' character - including their confidence, independence and resilience.

-Broaden our pupils' horizons with new opportunities and enriching experiences.

-To enable pupils to develop and discover their interests and God given talents.

-Prepare pupils to be active citizens who contribute positively to society.

-Prepare them for their adult lives.

-Strengthen pupils' sense of belonging within our school community.

-Develop social skills - working alongside pupils from other year groups and within the local community.

-"Schools are crucial in preparing pupils for their adult lives, teaching them to understand how to engage with society and providing them with plentiful opportunities to do so." - Ofsted
+- ✓ Developing pupils' character including their confidence, independence and resilience. - ✓ Broaden our pupils' horizons with new opportunities and enriching experiences. - ✓ To enable pupils to develop and discover their interests and God given talents. - ✓ Prepare pupils to be active citizens who contribute positively to society. - ✓ Prepare them for their adult lives. - ✓ Strengthen pupils' sense of belonging within our school community. - ✓ Develop social skills working alongside pupils from other year groups and within the local community.

-Wider Personal Development
+Personal Development